Find Affordable College Courses

 73 Yearly Graduations

 American Film Institute Conservatory comes in at #8 on our list of the most popular colleges offering master's degrees in film.
 Each year, around 300 students seeking various degrees attend the university.
-For the 2020-2021 academic year, 73 master's degrees were handed out to film majors at American Film Institute.
-Around 26% of these students were from an underrepresented racial-ethnic group, and 62% were women.
+During the most recent year for which we have data, 73 people received their master's degree in film from American Film Institute.
+Around 28% of these students were from an underrepresented racial-ethnic group, and 51% were women.
+Data shows that American Film Institute graduates that hold this degree go on to make a median salary of $31,087.

 #9